Mohamad Anas Haitham Soueid: Early life and career

 Soueid's cousin Rasha Elass stated that Soueid immigrated to the United States 20 years ago with $600 and eventually earned a salary of over $300,000 a year working for a Mercedes-Benz dealership in Virginia.
-Elass stated that following the financial crisis, Soueid's mansion was foreclosed on and the family declared bankruptcy.
+Elass stated that, after the 2008 financial crisis, Soueid's mansion was foreclosed on and the family declared bankruptcy.
 The home, on Somercote Lane in Leesburg, sits on 13 acres, was built in 2007, and has a four-car garage.
 WJLA-TV interviewed a neighbor of the Soueid family who stated: "They seemed like really nice people.
 He was a high-end car salesman, used to sell Mercedes and some of these really high-end businesses and he ran into a little trouble.
 He was struggling as the economy took its downfall."

 Following the economic downturn, an aunt of Soueid living in Paris wired $200,000 to Soueid via "an account in the name of a used car dealership".
 Elass stated that the $200,000 came from her family, which includes a "Saudi oil company executive", so Soueid could start a limousine service.

 Soueid has a wife of 17 years and twin 15-year-old sons.
 Soueid's name is pronounced Swayd.